gortibaldik/Eliza/README.md

   - ```pl2``` -> ```sg1``` | ```sg2``` -> ```pl1``` (same reasons as above)

 TODO : How does conjugation work, which predicates does it use

-TODO : Example communication with Eliza -> made by sister

 TODO : How does Eliza matching process works ?